|Conditions||High Clouds||High Clouds||High Clouds|

 A celebration of the lush blueberry season, this family-oriented outdoors event features over two dozen arts & crafts booths in The Hotel Alyeska Pond Courtyard, as well as live music and all the blueberry concoctions you can try.
 Blueberry picking and eating is encouraged; find your own secret stash.

 Fungus Fair (August 30 to September 1, 2013)

 Just in time for prime mushroom picking season, Fungus Fair is a multi-faceted weekend of forays, naturalist presentations, outdoor concert, culminating with a Fabulous Fungus Formal featuring multi-courses showcasing local fungus treasures.
-The event benefits the Girdwood Trails Committee.
+The event benefits the Turnagain Arm Health Clinic.

-For a show of Alaskan prowess, the Climb-a-thon & Vertical Challenge is designed for the toughest of the tough.
-Set on the new North Face Trail (2.2 miles top to bottom with 2,000 vertical elevation gain), racers head up the trail and download on the Aerial Tram for nine hours.
+Challenge your vertical capacity while climbing for a cause.
+Run or hike the North Face Trail, with friends and family, while raising money to help end womens cancers.
+Set on the North Face Trail (2.2 miles top to bottom with 2,000 vertical elevation gain), competitors head up the trail and download on the Aerial Tram for nine hours.
 The winner is the one who logs the most laps in the given timeframe.
-This year, the winner finished 11 laps—which equals the same elevation gain as climbing Denali in a day!

-Three weekends!
 Autumn would not be the same without a festive atmosphere celebrating the many attributes of beer.
-All three weekends include authentic German fare, souvenir mugs, polka band plue live music by some of Alaska's favorite bands.
+Both weekends include authentic German fare, souvenir mugs, polka band plue live music by some of Alaska's favorite bands.